sonyal/FitnessTracker/README.md

     - Integrated docker for running the application
     - Added a requirements.txt to make installing packages easier for local execution / docker
     - Tested different formatting for tables for the workout regime
+    - Added new testing for the proxy and increased test coverage
+    - Updated README to include docker installation and running
 - Sprint 1:
     - Added workout regime generation based on user input, calculates proper workout weight and repetition based on passed parameters
     - Added tests to validate input for workout parameters